trinhdaiphuc/livekit-demo-app/README.md

     --valid-for 24h
 ```

-- Open new tab Copy the token and pates to `Token` input.
+- Open new tab and go to the url http://localhost:8080.
+Copy the token and pates to `Token` input.
 Then click connect.